barfowl/OpenSubdiv/documentation/bfr_overview.rst

 evaluation, but that added overhead is often offset by avoiding the use of patch points.

-Surfaces should be considered a class for transient use.
-They are non-copyable and retaining them for longer term usage reduces their benefits.
-The initialization cost of irregular Surfaces can be a deterrent and motivate their retention despite increased memory costs.
+Surfaces should be considered a class for transient use as retaining them for longer term usage can reduce their benefits.
+The relatively high cost of initialization of irregular Surfaces can be a deterrent and often motivates their retention despite increased memory costs.
 Retaining all Surfaces of a mesh for random sampling is a situation that should be undertaken with caution and will be discussed in more detail later with other advanced topics.